Srishti-KuttyKrishnan/Ocean-Acidification-Lotka-Volterra/README.md

 # Modelling the Effect of Business Cycles on Ocean Acidification

+### Contribution
+This project was completed collaboratively as part of a second-year Engineering Science course at the University of Toronto.
+I was primarily responsible for system modelling, numerical analysis, result interpretation, and technical report writing, and contributed to the numerical implementation.

 ## 1. Project Overview

 The aim of this project is to formulate a Lotka-Volterra (LV) system with non-constant coefficients as a more accurate way to describe the interdependence between $CO_2$ levels and ocean acidification, by incorporating the impact of business cycles on carbon emissions.